gipplab/LaCASt-Artifact/README.md

 19-EL-2: 6500,6704
 ```
 For reproducing the symbolic evaluations, you should not run into these memory issues.
 However, it is very likely that you may encounter this issue when reproducing the numeric evaluation results.
 Further, Maple often ignores our specified timeout (see also our FAQ below).
-When this happens, you see a bunch of logs (debug level) that only update memory usage.
+When this happens, you see a bunch of logs (debug level in blue) that show only updates of memory usage.
 We do not have a solution for this yet besides wait and hope Maple recovers.
-If it takes too long time use `CTRL+C` to stop the current computation.
+If it takes too long, use `CTRL+C` to stop the current computation.
 This aborts the evaluation pipeline only for the current chapter.
 If you used the script `symbolic-evaluator.sh`, LaCASt will simply continue with the next chapter.
 In the summary at the end, your manually stopped chapter has an exit code different to 0.
+As an alternative, you can kill just a single test case.
+This is explained in the FAQ below.

 ### 4.iv.
 Reproducing Numeric Evaluation Results